Purpose: Assist the Director of Marketing and Communications and the Marketing and Communications Coordinator in their day to day duties.

 - Outreach – place BMA events on external online calendars and seek opportunities to share our news and events on blogs.

-- Track – help track media mentions and keep mentions organized in press binder.
+- Track – help track media mentions.

 - Research – find weekly articles for the Director and Coordinator on the latest trends in social media and research new ideas to keep our social outlets fresh.